Polish translation is available: Przewodnik po Mastodonie

 The word “fediverse” (federated universe) refers to the network of all Mastodon servers and other projects, users of which are able to talk to each other seamlessly.

 In time, you might find yourself wanting an account on another server, whether that means moving your primary account or having a secondary account for a certain aspect of yourself.
 This is normal behaviour on the fediverse and nothing to worry about.
-People are completely used to seeing the occasional post like this:

 Knowing your server